Tweedie Calculus: Existence of the Tweedie functional

 Consequently, the conditional mean admits the global representation

 I call \(\mathscr{T}_{g,V}\) the \emph{Tweedie operator}.
 This formulation separates the dependence on the observed density from the dependence on the evaluation point: the density \(f_Y\) is first mapped to the function \(\mathscr{T}_{g,V}[f_Y]\), and the pointwise numerator is then obtained by evaluation.
-Equivalently, it factors the Tweedie functional as $\mathcal{T}_{g,V,y}=\operatorname{ev}_y \;\circ \; \mathscr{T}_{g,V}$.
+Equivalently, it factors the Tweedie functional as \(\mathcal{T}_{g,V,y}=\operatorname{ev}_y \circ \mathscr{T}_{g,V}\) on the common domain where both sides are defined.
 Because the image of \(\mathscr{T}_{g,V}\) can be characterized, this operator-level representation provides a way to study global regularity properties of the posterior mean.
-In particular, Corollary~\ref{C: PosteriorMeanSmoothness} uses this structure to establish differentiability of \(\mathbb{E}[g(X)\mid Y]\).
-A related operator-level formulation for posterior means appears in \citet[Eq.~3.5]{raphan2011least}. \end{remark}
+In particular, Corollary~\ref{C:PosteriorMeanSmoothness} uses this structure to establish differentiability of \(\mathbb{E}[g(X)\mid Y]\).
+A related operator-level formulation for posterior means appears in \cite{raphan2011least}, Eq.~3.5. \end{remark}